bennomeier/epcalc/README.md

 # EPCALC Fork

+*Update 2020/03/26: Reorganization of the code.
+A jhu.js module now loads the JHU data.
+For the past it is possible to plot the JHU data, the simulation, or both.
+Some country data are shown in the plot.
+For simple countries (no regions), the country can be passed to the app as a country argument, e.g. url.github.io/ .
+At present the logarithm of the population size should be passed as well, i.e. index.html?logN=15&country=Czechia

+The compiled App is now in a docs folder, and can be accessed at ....

 *Update 2020/03/25: Update for new JHU data format.
 Real-time JHU Data for Deaths and Confirmed are now shown in the plot for a hard-coded country.

 *Update 2020/03/24: Asynchronous import of the github data using d3-fetch is now implemented, and work has begun on the svelte code that draws the data.*